geneontology/go-site/metadata/gorefs/README.md

 The Gene Ontology Consortium uses the IC (Inferred by Curator) evidence code when an annotation cannot be supported by any direct evidence, but can be inferred by GO annotations that have been annotated to the same gene/gene product identifier in conjunction with the curator's knowledge of biology (supporting GO annotations must not be IC-evidenced).
 In many cases an IC-evidenced annotation simply applies the same reference that was used in the supporting GO annotation.
 The use of IC evidence code in an annotation with reference GO_REF:0000036 signifies a curator inferred the GO term based on evidence from multiple sources of evidence/GO annotations.
 The 'with/from' field in these annotations will therefore supply more than one GO identifier, obtained from the set of supporting GO annotations assigned to the same gene/gene product identifier which cite publicly-available references.

 <a name="goref0000037"/>
-## Gene Ontology annotation based on manual assignment of UniProtKB keywords in UniProtKB/Swiss-Prot entries.
+## OBSOLETE Gene Ontology annotation based on manual assignment of UniProtKB keywords in UniProtKB/Swiss-Prot entries.

  * id: [GO_REF:0000037](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000037.md)
  * year: 2011
  * authors: UniProt-GOA
- * ext xref: SGD_REF:S000148669
- * ext xref: J:60000

 Transitive assignments using UniProtKB keywords.
 The UniProtKB keyword controlled vocabulary has been created and used by the UniProt Knowledgebase (UniProtKB) to supply 10 different categories of information to UniProtKB entries.
 Further information on the UniProtKB keyword resource can be found at http://www.uniprot.org/docs/keywlist.
 UniProtKB keywords are manually applied to UniProtKB/Swiss-Prot entries by UniProt curators.
 Further information on the UniProtKB manual annotation process is available at http://www.uniprot.org/faq/45.<br>When a UniProtKB keyword describes a concept that is within the scope of the Gene Ontology, it is investigated to determine whether it is appropriate to map the keyword to an equivalent term in GO.
 The mapping between UniProtKB keywords and GO terms is carried out manually.
 Definitions and hierarchies of the terms in the two resources are compared and the mapping generated will reflect the most correct correspondence.
 The translation table between GO terms and UniProtKB keywords is maintained by the UniProt-GOA team and available at http://www.geneontology.org/external2go/uniprotkb_kw2go.

+Duplicate of GO_REF:0000043.

 <a name="goref0000038"/>
-## Gene Ontology annotation based on automatic assignment of UniProtKB keywords in UniProtKB/TrEMBL entries.
+## OBSOLETE Gene Ontology annotation based on automatic assignment of UniProtKB keywords in UniProtKB/TrEMBL entries.

  * id: [GO_REF:0000038](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000038.md)
  * year: 2011
  * authors: UniProt-GOA
- * ext xref: SGD_REF:S000148670

 Transitive assignments using UniProtKB keywords.
 The UniProtKB keyword controlled vocabulary has been created and used by the UniProt Knowledgebase (UniProtKB) to supply 10 different categories of information to UniProtKB entries.
 Further information on the UniProtKB keyword resource can be found at http://www.uniprot.org/docs/keywlist.
 UniProtKB keywords are automatically assigned to UniProtKB/TrEMBL entries from the underlying nucleic acid databases and/or by the UniProt automatic annotation program.
 Further information on the prediction systems applied by UniProt is available here: http://www.uniprot.org/program/automatic_annotation.<br>When a UniProtKB keyword describes a concept that is within the scope of the Gene Ontology, it is investigated to determine whether it is appropriate to map the keyword to an equivalent term in GO.
 The mapping between UniProtKB keywords and GO terms is carried out manually.
 Definitions and hierarchies of the terms in the two resources are compared and the mapping generated will reflect the most correct correspondence.
 The translation table between GO terms and UniProtKB keywords is maintained by the UniProt-GOA team and available at http://www.geneontology.org/external2go/uniprotkb_kw2go.

+Duplicate of GO_REF:0000043.

 <a name="goref0000039"/>
-## Gene Ontology annotation based on the manual assignment of UniProtKB Subcellular Location terms in UniProtKB/Swiss-Prot entries.
+## OBSOLETE Gene Ontology annotation based on the manual assignment of UniProtKB Subcellular Location terms in UniProtKB/Swiss-Prot entries.

  * id: [GO_REF:0000039](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000039.md)
  * year: 2011
  * authors: UniProt-GOA
- * ext xref: SGD_REF:S000148671

 Transitive assignment of GO terms based on the UniProtKB Subcellular Location vocabulary.
 UniProtKB Subcellular Location is a controlled vocabulary used to supply subcellular location information to UniProtKB entries in the SUBCELLULAR LOCATION lines.
 Terms from this vocabulary are annotated manually to UniProtKB/Swiss-Prot entries.
 Further information on the UniProtKB manual annotation method is available at http://www.uniprot.org/faq/45.<br>When a UniProtKB Subcellular Location term describes a concept that is within the scope of the Gene Ontology, it is investigated to determine whether it is appropriate to map the term to an equivalent term in GO.
 The mapping between UniProtKB Subcellular Location terms and GO terms is carried out manually.
 Definitions and hierarchies of the terms in the two resources are compared and the mapping generated will reflect the most correct correspondence.
 The translation table between GO terms and UniProtKB Subcellular Location terms is maintained by the UniProt-GOA team and available at http://www.geneontology.org/external2go/spsl2go.

 <a name="goref0000040"/>
-## Gene Ontology annotation based on the automatic assignment of UniProtKB Subcellular Location terms in UniProtKB/TrEMBL entries.
+## OBSOLETE Gene Ontology annotation based on the automatic assignment of UniProtKB Subcellular Location terms in UniProtKB/TrEMBL entries.

  * id: [GO_REF:0000040](https://github.com/geneontology/go-site/blob/master/metadata/gorefs/goref-0000040.md)
  * year: 2011
  * authors: UniProt-GOA
- * ext xref: SGD_REF:S000148672